chguiterman/dfoliatR/README.md

 1. The first year of outbreak
 2. the year with the greatest number of defoliated trees
 3. the year with the greatest departure in growth.
-Short or long duration can be removed with filtering by the outbreak duration.

 ```R
 ef_outbrk <- outbreak_stats(ef_comp)